cfelton/test_jpeg/README.md

 ```
 >> cd myhdl/cosimulation/icarus
 >> make
->> cp myhdl.vpi <somewhere>/test_jpeg/test
+>> cp myhdl.vpi <somewhere>/test_jpeg/tests
 ```

-Once the tools and installed and the VPI module built the test can be run.
+Once the tools are installed and the VPI module built the tests can be run.

 ```
 >> cd test
->> python test_jpecenc.py
+>> py.test test_jpecenc.py
 ```

 Depending on the test file the test can take significant time to run.